i-be-snek/rise-assignment-ner-finetune/README.md

 This script fine-tunes a pre-trained fill-mask model (such as `distilbert-base-uncased`) on the NER token-classification task.
 It's specifically designed for [the multiNERD dataset](https://huggingface.co/datasets/Babelscape/multinerd) but any dataset with columns `tokens` (a list of string features), `ner_tags` (a list of classification labels (int)), and `lang` (a string feature) should work.

-### Summary

-I chose to finetune an uncased fill-mask model `distilbert-base-uncased`; distilled models are smaller and faster to finetune with a slight drop in performance.

-The two finetuned models (A and B) were evaluated on the English subset of the [multiNERD](https://huggingface.co/datasets/Babelscape/multinerd) test set.
-In model A, `CEL`, `FOOD`, `INST`, `MYTH`, and `PLANT` performed worse on F1.
-This is similar to the results in the paper (Table 5, evaluated on a manually-annotated 1K test set); except for `CEL` and `MYTH` where the finetuned model A performs worse.
-This is possibly due to the lack of casing, resulting in poorer precision.
-Overall, model B, fine-tuned on a smaller tagset, outperforms model A on all five tags (a likely outcome).

-Categories with examples of [binomial nomenclature](https://en.wikipedia.org/wiki/Binomial_nomenclature) (like `PLANT`) might yield better performance if finetuned on a cased BERT instead.
-Finetuning the fill-mask model on domain-specific texts (featuring sentences with `DIS` or `BIO`) before training a task-specific head for token classification could improve performance since the BERT tokenizer won't treat these now-seen words as rare tokens.
-Another limitation is the class imbalance (`BIO`, `DIS`, `INST`, `MYTH`, and `VEHI` have far fewer examples), which could be overcome by oversampling minority classes.
-Lastly, more hyperparameter optimization is needed.

 ### HuggingFace
 [![Follow me on HF](https://huggingface.co/datasets/huggingface/badges/resolve/main/follow-me-on-HF-md-dark.svg)](https://huggingface.co/i-be-snek)